Prince Sozisa Dlamini

 Prince Sozisa Dlamini of Swaziland (c.
 1912 – 1992) was Chief of Gundvwini.
-He became the Authorized Person of Swaziland from 1982 to 1985 after the death of King Sobhuza II, and in 1983 was briefly the acting Regent of the country, after he deposed Queen Dzeliwe.
+He became the Authorized Person of Swaziland from 1982 to 1985 after the death of King Sobhuza II.
 From 1983 he was Authorized Person to the new Queen Regent, Ntfombi, with greater powers.
 Although lacking the title, he was for most purposes the de facto ruler of the country.
 He fell from power in July 1984, after being accused of planning a coup, and was suspended as Authorized Person until Queen Ntfombi terminated his appointment on 1 November 1985.